 At each reporting date, the Group assesses whether there has been a significant increase in credit risk for exposures since initial recognition by comparing the risk of default occurring over the remaining expected life from the reporting date and the date of initial recognition.
 The criteria for determining whether credit risk has increased significantly depends on quantitative, qualitative as well as backstop indicators.
-The credit risk of a particular exposure is deemed to have increased significantly since initial recognition by more than a predetermined range.
+The credit risk of a particular exposure is deemed to have increased significantly since initial recognition if, based on the Group's quantitative modelling, the credit rating is determined to have deteriorated since initial recognition by more than a predetermined range.
 This inturn increases the probability of default of these facilities as a lifetime ECL is now used in estimating ECL.
 Using its expert credit judgement and, where possible, relevant historical experience, the Group may determine that an exposure has experienced a significant increase in credit risk based on particular qualitative indicators that it considers are indicative of such and whose effect may not otherwise be fully reflected in its quantitative analysis on a timely basis.